Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/06-Persistence-Levels/README.md

 1. Read the following articles on Redis to learn more about how this powerful and flexible service helps make websites more scalable through caching and messaging.
     1. [How to take advantage of Redis just adding it to your stack](http://oldblog.antirez.com/post/take-advantage-of-redis-adding-it-to-your-stack.html)
     1. [11 Common Web Use Cases Solved In Redis](http://highscalability.com/blog/2011/7/6/11-common-web-use-cases-solved-in-redis.html)

+## After Class

+Continue work on the Reddit Tutorial.